 Rob Campbell graduated with a first in history from Exeter University and became a newspaper journalist and manager on the regional daily press.
 He gained an MA in Mass Communications, and took two breaks out of journalism: as a teacher in Spain and Oman, and in government PR.
 Since joining USW in 2004 he has completed his PhD (on Alfred Harmsworth’s prototype tabloid in 1901) while teaching on the BA Journalism and managing cognate courses.
 He maintains his practice as a newspaper columnist.
 He is writing a book chapter on press history, and co-authoring a book about the British ‘occupation’ press in inter-war Germany.

-Michael Carklin is Principal Lecturer in Drama, and Course Leader for the MA Drama.
-He teaches across all undergraduate and postgraduate levels, including Theatre Practice, Applied Drama, Directing and Peformance & Film in Africa.
-His major areas of research are Theatre and Film in Africa, Educational Drama & Theatre, Theatre & Science, and Creative & Cultural Industries in Higher Education.
+Michael Carklin is Reader in Applied and Interdisciplinary Teaching and Learning, Academic Subject Manager for Drama, Dance and Performance, and is Course Leader for the MA Drama.
+He teaches across all undergraduate and postgraduate levels, including Theatre Practice, Applied Drama, and Directing.
+His major areas of research are Applied Drama (including Drama & Theatre in Education), Theatre & Science, Theatre and Film in Africa, and Creative Industries in Higher Education.
+Michael is also Co-Convenor of the Applied & Social Theatre working group of the national Theatre and Performance Research Association (TaPRA).

 Dr Sarah Crews has recently completed her PhD, which explores the role of the director, and issues of gender and sexuality in the plays and production practices of Howard Barker.
 In 2015 Sarah published a chapter in the Methuen Engage Series on Howard Barker’s Theatre, detailing her experiences of directing undergraduate students in a production of Barker’s Ursula: Fear of the Estuary, which was staged at the Riverfront Theatre, Newport.
 Sarah’s key interests in Barker’s work are his philosophies for theatre, his scenography, the role of collaboration, and his depiction of historical female characters.
 Aside from Barker, political theatre and theatre making practices more broadly, Sarah’s key research interests are in gender and sexualities studies, multimedia performance and practice as research.